canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 The use of open source software must be done in compliance with the terms and conditions under which it is released.
 Unlike closed-source software, the licences are provided publicly with a set of rights and constraints.

-Depending on the intended use, the licence under which an open source software may put some requirements on the user.
+Depending on the intended use, the licence under which an open source software was released may put some specific requirements on the user.

 Here are the most common scenarios to consider for using open source software: